jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ## 2.2 AUTOCONFIG

-PCI cards designed specifically with support for the Amiga should be installed in an AUTOCONFIG slot.
-AUTOCONFIG slots will be configured by the Local PCI Bridge at startup in the 32-bit Zorro 3 address space.
-The Amiga PCI AUTOCONFIG process is compatable with configuration of Type 0 devices.
+PCI cards designed specifically with support for the Amiga will be configured via the AUTOCONFIG process at startup.
+AUTOCONFIG slots will be configured by the Local PCI Bridge in the 32-bit Zorro 3 address space.
+The AmigaPCI AUTOCONFIG process is compatable with configuration of Type 0 devices.

 **NOTE:** A Type 0 configuration transaction is used to access a device on the current bus segment and a Type 1 configuration transaction is used to access a device that resides behind a bridge.
 A Type 0 configuration transaction is not forwarded across a bridge but is used to configure a bridge or other PCI devices that are connected to the PCI bus on which the Type 0 configuration transaction is generated[[8]](#8).
 It is not possible to AUTOCONFIG devices requiring a Type 1 configuration header, which are devices behind a second PCI bridge on the bus controlled by the Local PCI Bridge.